gnugat-legacy/PronounceableWord/README.md

 3. choose randomly a linked letter;
 4. choose randomly a linked letter, of different type if consecutive.

-Where "types" would be voyels and consonants and "consecutive" would be a group of two letters from the same "type".
+Where "linked letter" is an arbitrary chosen letter that is expected to follow well the previous letter, "types" would be voyels and consonants and "consecutive" would be a group of two letters from the same "type".
 The step 4 is repeated as many times as necessary.

 Further documentation would be found at the [Github wiki of this project][1]